Petersfield

 Petersfield is a market town and civil parish in the East Hampshire district of Hampshire, England.
 It is 15 mi north of Portsmouth.
-The town has its own railway station on the Portsmouth Direct line, the mainline rail link connecting Portsmouth and London.
+The town has its own railway station on the Portsmouth Direct line, the mainline rail link connecting Portsmouth and London Waterloo.
 Situated below the northern slopes of the South Downs, Petersfield lies wholly within the South Downs National Park.

 The town is on the crossroads of well-used north–south (formerly the A3 road which now bypasses the town) and east–west routes (today the A272 road) and it grew as a coach stop on the Portsmouth to London route.
 Petersfield is twinned with Barentin in France, and Warendorf in Germany.

 History

 Petersfield Heath's burial mounds may be up to 4,000 years old; their distribution is mainly to the east and south east of the Heath.
 These are considered to be one of the more important lowland barrow groups in this country.
 The barrows indicate that the area of the Heath was occupied by people who may have come to regard this area as sacred to their religion.
 As yet no trace has been confirmed for the dwellings of these people as the structures would have been wooden but Petersfield Museum hosts a community project to throw more light on this period of history.